MicrosoftLearning/mslearn-ai-studio/Instructions/03b-Use-prompt-flow-NER.md

     - **Content filter**: DefaultV2
     - **Enable dynamic quota**: Disabled

-Now that you have your LLM model deployed, you can create a flow in Azure AI Studio that calls the deployed model.
+Now that you have your language model deployed, you can create a flow in Azure AI Foundry portal that calls the deployed model.

-## Create and run a flow in the Azure AI Studio
+## Create and run a flow in the Azure AI Foundry portal

 Now that you have all necessary resources provisioned, you can create a flow.